fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## 12: Environmental Food
 It was only about 60 years ago that we really started to think about the environmental implications of the incredibly rapid rise of food technology and production.
-We learn about the so-called Green Revolution that ushered in a new intensity to industrialized agriculture entirely reliant on chemical inputs.
-We also learn about Rachel Carson, one of the few people in history that we can point to as almost single-handedly changing the way we think about the environment and helped to create the field of ecology.
+This week we learn about how the so-called Green Revolution ushered in a new intensity to industrialized agriculture that was entirely reliant on chemical inputs.
+We also learn about Rachel Carson, whose book _Silent Spring_ addressed some of the safety and environmental issues raised by new industrial agriculture.
+Carson of the few people in history that we can point to as almost single-handedly changing the way we think about the environment (and helped crystalize the field of ecology).

 ### Apr 4
+Less reading, more watching!
+Please watch/read in order listed so everything makes sense.
+Today is all about thinking through competing perspectives on technology applied to food production generally.

 - VIDEO: [The Green Revolution: Waging A War Against Hunger](https://www.youtube.com/watch?v=HucSCNQ01X4).
-This 10 minute video presents an informative, but very rosy (and therefore highly distorted) view of the Green Revolution.
+This 10-minute video presents a solid introduction to the Green Revolution, but you'll notice it presents a quite rosy view of it---especially the way it mentions some significant downsides, but then abruptly dismisses them as "necessary".

+- VIDEO: [Green Revolution](https://www.youtube.com/watch?v=015HH9zbWHQ).
+A different take on the same topic.
+Obviously there is some overlap with the other video, but you'll see it's a really different way of presenting the "facts".

-- R. Douglas Hurt, _The Green Revolution in the Global South : Science, Politics, and Unintended Consequences_ (2020), 179--195 (Ch.
+- SKIM: R. Douglas Hurt, _The Green Revolution in the Global South: Science, Politics, and Unintended Consequences_ (2020), 179--195 (Ch.
 7).
+This chapter is a conclusion of a book that looks at some of the unintended consequences of the Green Revolution in a global context.
+NEVERMIND THE DETAILS, but skim carefully enough to get a sense of how the Green Revolution played out a bit differently than scientists expected.

 {% include alert.html class='info' title='IN CLASS' text="
-- Let's compare the tone and content of the video to the more sophisticated analysis provided in the Hurt chapter.
-How do we explain such different presentations?
-What does that say about our relationship to technology generally?
+- Let's compare the tone and content of the two videos and the more sophisticated analysis provided in the Hurt chapter.
+How do we explain such different presentations of the same topic?
 - Intro to Rachel Carson (looking ahead to Wednesday) "%}